Candice Bergen: Murphy Brown reboot

-On January 24, 2018, it was announced that Candice Bergen would be reprising her role as Murphy Brown.
+On January 24, 2018, it was announced that Bergen would be reprising her role as Murphy Brown.
 The reboot aired on CBS in fall 2018 for 13 episodes.
 On May 10, 2019, the reboot was canceled by CBS.

 Beyond acting

 In addition to acting, Bergen studied photography and worked as a photojournalist.
 She has written numerous articles and a play, as well as two memoirs, Knock Wood in 1984, and A Fine Romance in 2015.

+In 2000, Bergen became the host of her own talk show called Exhale on Oxygen.
+Guests included Anne Bancroft and Diane Keaton.
+It ran for one season and was produced by Scott Carter, future producer of Politically Incorrect with Bill Maher.

-In 2016, Bergen began painting, with paint pens, on handbags, with the business overseen by her daughter, Chloé Malle, and the proceeds benefiting charity.
+In 2016, Bergen began painting, with paint pens, on handbags, with the business overseen by her daughter, Chloé Malle, and with the proceeds benefiting charity.

 Personal life

 Bergen is a political activist who once accepted a date with Henry Kissinger.
 In 1967, she participated in a Yippie prank when she, Abbie Hoffman, and others threw dollar bills onto the floor of the New York Stock Exchange, leading to its temporary shutdown.
 In the late 1960s, Bergen was in a relationship with Doris Day's son Terry Melcher.
 In 1972, she served as a fundraiser and organizer for George McGovern's presidential campaign.

-From 1971 to circa 1975, Bergen was in a relationship with late Hollywood producer and writer Bert Schneider.

 Bergen's father died in 1978.
 In her memoir A Fine Romance, she mentions that she was left out of his will, while he bequeathed $10,000 to his dummy, Charlie McCarthy, adding that she felt her father had a stronger bond with Charlie than with her.
 She later said:

 On September 27, 1980, she married French film director Louis Malle.
 They had one child, a daughter named Chloe Françoise, in 1985.
 The couple were married until Malle's death from cancer on Thanksgiving Day in 1995.
-Bergen and Malle were introduced at Diane von Fürstenberg's home, Cloudwalk Farm, located in the Merryall area of New Milford, Connecticut.

-She has been married to New York real estate magnate and philanthropist Marshall Rose since 2000.
+In 2000 she married New York real estate magnate and philanthropist Marshall Rose.
+They remained married until his death from Parkinson's disease on February 15, 2025.

-Bergen has traveled extensively and speaks French fluently.